-If you suffer an accident abroad, you may be worried that any personal injury claim you make will end up going through the courts of that country as opposed to the UK legal system.
-However, if your injury occurred while you were on a package holiday, you may be able to have your case heard at home.
+Package Holiday Claims won't usually end up going being processed by that country's courts as opposed to the UK legal system.
+If your injury occurred while you were on a package holiday, you may be able to have your case heard at home.

-The Package Travel, Package Holidays and Package Tours Regulations 1992 have provisions in place for this, but before you proceed it is important to ascertain whether your holiday can be legally considered as a package.
+The Package Travel, Package Holidays and Package Tours Regulations 1992 have provisions in place for this, but before you proceed it is important to ascertain whether you are legally entitled to make Package Holiday Claims.

 In order to be legally considered a package holiday, you must have purchased at least two core components of your trip at an inclusive price from the same provider.
 This can include transport, accommodation and any other services that make up a significant amount of your holiday, such as prearranged excursions.

-The phrase ‘inclusive price’ is key here, as an understanding of this concept is crucial if you hope to make a successful compensation claim.
+The phrase ‘inclusive price’ is key here, as an understanding of this concept is crucial if you are considering Package Holiday Claims.

 A potential grey area can occur if a separate account was submitted by your holiday company for each component of the trip.
 Here, the question is whether or not you could have purchased just one of those services separately at the same rate.
 If so, then your arrangement is less likely to be considered a package.